xiangxinyue/LiteracyApp/README.md

 1. Student-side update phoneme training main page
 2. Materials placeholder & reorder the training main page
+3. Implemented the Audio recoding and Upload it into AWS S3, then show on the page

 ## TODD - list: